Sowerby Bridge Masterplan

 I'd like to see the same green access via cycleways etc..., but forcing people out of cars in an area as hilly as we have isn't the way IMHO so I'm baffled how removing 60+ spaces is going to improve anything.
 Local businesses would lose more custom surely?
 Ever since the swimming pool was relocated, central parking is increasingly a problem.
 In order to park for a train commute, you need park by 7:15.
 Unless you live in the valley, cycling back home is only fine for TdF athletes, but not for a commute in a suit.
 Out-of town, valley floor parking should be central to any plan, whether that's for cars, green or otherwise and any other modes of transport.
 There, got that off my chest :-)

-Steve asked over 5 years ago
+Steve asked about 6 years ago

 A parking study has been conducted in Sowerby Bridge which has shown that the lowest number of empty spaces at any one time is fewer than the 76 spaces.
 The headline total at this conceptual stage for the Sowerby Bridge Masterplan proposals is 67 spaces lost overall in central Sowerby Bridge.
 One of the key drivers for the masterplan is a commitment to improving air quality in the town, which includes discouraging car use and encouraging more sustainable modes of transport.
 The parking study shows that there appears to be many short, walk-able journeys being made by car at present.
 There is also an intention to provide additional cycle parking in various places as well as an ‘Uber bus’.
 Removal of parking in some cases allows for tree planting, which will improve air quality, visual amenity, biodiversity and storm water capture.
 Overall the aim is to reduce the impacts of cars upon the town, whether passing through or parked.
 It has been demonstrated previously that improving the environment of a town has increased the footfall to that town and therefore increased footfall to local businesses.
 This is the desire for Sowerby Bridge.